 UpLead is one of the best lead generating tools that use AI to find the most accurate and reliable sales leads in the market.
 What’s more, G2 describes it as the highest-rated intelligence software.

 Buy a list from trusted providers.

 You can always buy a list of qualified leads from companies that specialize in making such lists.
-If you’re interested in finding the best lead providers, we covered this topic in this article.
+We covered this topic in this article if you’re interested in finding the best lead providers.

 However, not every cold lead is equal, and this doesn’t mean you shouldn’t be selective when it comes to choosing the best cold list provider.
 Some companies will resell their lists to multiple clients, which can decrease your chances of closing the sale.

 UpLead offers the possibility of finding reliable and high-quality business contacts.
 Its easy-to-use interface allows users to find quality prospects by simply filling out a short survey describing their needs.
 Users have the opportunity to get high-quality data with an email verification system that ensures your prospects get your emails.
 What’s more, you don’t have to spend a dime to test this platform out — sign up for a free trial period.

 Find them on LinkedIn.

 LinkedIn is a great place for generating leads.
 However, if you don’t use a dedicated plugin or software, gathering all the data might take some time.
 You need to type desired keywords and browse among plenty of companies (or individuals) that might be interested in what you have to offer.